MobileASR: A resource-aware on-device learning framework for user voice personalization applications on mobile phones: Experimental setting

 We study the performance of model saved during multiple rounds of training, using WER based stopping criteria.
+We use the multiple accented-dataset detailed in Appendix \ref{app:datasets} for this experiment.
+We set $N=80$ for our experiments, with 60 samples for training and 20 samples for validation.

-We implement a simple training pipeline to personalise the baseline model with user-specific data in two rounds.
+We implement a simple training pipeline to personalize the baseline model with user-specific data in two rounds.
 In round one, after the data acquisition, the model weights are updated till $T^{th}$ epoch.
-The best weights are saved at epoch $E$ as $C_{WER}$ based on their respective stopping criteria.
+The best weights are saved at epoch $E$ based on their respective stopping criteria.
 This signals the end of one round.
-The stored data is deleted, and second round commences when the user inputs new $N$ utterances.
-For round two, first, we load the weights saved after round one to the model, then we extract the sub-model based on the resource information, and resume training with the newly added dataset by applying the stopping criteria.
-Our intent is to study the generalisation of the model trained with new data instances for each round.
+The stored data is deleted, and second round commences when the user inputs new $N$ utterances .
+For round two, first, we load the weights saved after round one to the model, then we extract the sub-model-based on the resource information, and resume training with the newly added dataset.
+Our intent is to study the generalization of the model trained with new data instances for each round.